abbeyseto/Email-Status-Microservice/README.md

 │   │   │   ├── mock.json       # `webhook` lambda input parameter, if any, for local invocation
 │   │   │   └── schema.ts       # `webhook` lambda input event JSON-Schema
 │   │   │
-│   │   ├── config.ts           # configurations abstactions.
-Change these parameters to your own
+│   │   ├── keyStoreModule.ts   # This module connects to stored secrets and keys using Parameter Store provided by Systems Manager in AWS.
 │   │   ├── db.ts               # mongodb database connection abstactions.
 │   │   └── index.ts            # Import/export of all lambda configurations
 │   │